raste/WiAdvice/README.md

 This is my first (.NET) and longest project.
 It is an user driven system, in which users can express opinions and discuss products, with idea to help them gather enough information before making decisions.

 It has:
-1. User side in which users can
+1. User side in which users can.
   * Register with or without email (limited rights in this case)
   * Ability to add products/companies and update them while they have rights on them (an user who added company/product has rights to modify them, that doesn't include other products in the same company)
   * Give/or Transfer the rights for company/product to another user (the owner can give rights to more than one user)